nuprl/MultiPL-E/new_language.md

 # Evaluate a New Programming Language

-*So you want to add a new language, huh?*

-Excellent!
 One of the goals of this work is to ensure that the benchmark set is extensible.
-In trying out the completions above, you may have noticed a number of files with prefixes `humaneval_to_` and `eval_` in `src/`.
+In trying out the completions in [Evaluating a New Model], you may have noticed a number of files with prefixes `humaneval_to_` and `eval_` in `src/`.
 These are the only two files required for adding a new language to the benchmark.